mgtera200/Embedded-Linux-NTI/YOCTO/03- Poky/README.md

 ### Step 2: Configure Poky

-Customize Poky's configuration files and layers to define your target Linux distribution.
+Customize Poky's configuration files and layers to define your target.

 ---